marcel-dempers/docker-development-youtube-series/kubernetes/gateway-api/README.md

 ## Infrastructure Labels

-A usefull feature is the ability to customize infrastructure under the hood for Gateways. </br>
+A useful feature is the ability to customize infrastructure under the hood for Gateways. </br>
 For example, cloud load balancers etc.

 We can use [Infrastructure Labels](https://kubernetes.io/blog/2023/11/28/gateway-api-ga/#gateway-infrastructure-labels) to do so.
 This will set annotations or labels on any infrastructure that gets created. </br>